debix-tech/Documents/FAQ/Software_Questions/README.md

 You can share files with windows computers via samba or ftp.

 **6. How to run the program at startup?**
-After Linux is loaded, it will initialize the hardware and device drivers, and then run the first process init.
-Init continues the boot process according to the configuration file and starts other processes.
+After Linux is loaded, it will initialize the hardware and device drivers, and then run the first process `init`. `Init` continues the boot process according to the configuration file and starts other processes.
 Usually, the modification is placed in script files in the following directory:
      `/etc/rc` or
      `/etc/rc.d` or
      `/etc/rc?.d`
-You can make init start other programs automatically, such as editing `/etc/rc.d/rc.local` file (this file is usually the last script started by the system), adding a line "xinit" or "startx" at the end of the file and entering X-Window directly after booting up.
+You can make `init` start other programs automatically, such as editing `/etc/rc.d/rc.local` file (this file is usually the last script started by the system), adding a line "xinit" or "startx" at the end of the file and entering X-Window directly after booting up.

 **7. How to run the program at a specific time?**